AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/migration_3.x_to_4.x.md

 **3. Miscellaneous**

 The followings are method or parameter changes in 4.0 Preview SDK that can lead to incompatability issues in your project.
-Notice that the list here is not comprehensive and you can refer to the actual header file or details.
+Note that the list is not comprehensive and you can refer to the actual header file or details.

 - The 4.0 Preview SDK does not have the following methods, parameters, members, and Constants:
   - `onFirstLocalAudioFrame`, which is replaced by `onFirstLocalAudioFramePublished`.